Lilly Singh: Public image

 Born to Sikh parents and raised Sikh herself, Singh nevertheless garnered controversy for her remarks on turbans.
 During a visit to Jessica Alba's home, Singh met Alba's two young daughters who were both wearing twisted towels on their heads, to which she responded "They look like my Punjabi friends [...]"
 On September 27, 2019, BBC reported that Singh had apologized for an on-air joke that compared turbans to bath towels, in which members of the Sikh religion, who wear turbans for spiritual reasons, were angered by her remarks on NBC, with the BBC remarking that "[Singh] has used her platform to often call out public figures who she says deserve to be 'cancelled' for their offences."

-Singh expressed her support for the George Floyd protests, and attended one herself in Los Angeles.
+Singh expressed her support for the George Floyd protests and attended one protest herself in Los Angeles.
 She was featured in a campaign fundraiser for the Joe Biden 2020 presidential campaign.
 Singh also expressed her support for the 2020–2021 Indian farmers' protest, in various social media posts.
 In 2023, she expressed her outrage over the killing of Jaahnavi Kandula in Seattle, Washington, on social media.

 In 2017, Singh was announced as a UNICEF Goodwill Ambassador, to advocate for children's rights.
 She has led a campaign called "GirlLove", promoting girls to end girl-on-girl bullying.
 In July 2018, Singh travelled to South Africa to meet the students of elementary schools who spoke against bullying and classroom violence.
 Since 2022, Singh created the "Unicorn Island Fund", a non-profit charity that continues the work of "GirlLove".
 In 2024, she was appointed as a United Nations Sustainable Development Goals advocate by Secretary-General António Guterres.
+Singh explained her main focus on gender equality stating that "Gender equality underpins the success of all the SDGs...It is hard to overstate its importance.
+Girls and women are half of the world’s population and hold half of the world’s human potential.
+When we invest in girls and women, the whole world benefits."